shiham-jamaldeen/Challenge13/README.md

 ## Usage instructions
 - Enter `node server.js` at the command prompt to start the server.
 Pressing CTRL + C will stop the server.
-- Use Insomnia (this is a free tool) to test the routes and CRUD opteration.
+- Use Insomnia to test the routes and CRUD opteration.
 See section **Demo and walthrough** for some examples on how to do this.

 ## Demo and walkthough
 Here is a quick demo of how the application functions.